-Most growers like to shape their newly-planted apricot trees into either a modified central leader form or an open center form.
+Most growers like to shape their newly planted apricot trees into either a modified central leader form or an open center form.
 You can also espalier apricots into a fan shape against a wall or fence.
-Try to keep the branches at least 4-6 inches apart to allow for proper air circulation to minimize disease.
+Keep the branches at least 4-6 inches apart to allow for proper air circulation and minimize disease.

-Prune apricot trees annually to remove any dead or diseased wood, and to shape the tree.
-Apricots produce fruit on 1-3 year-old wood, so annual pruning is needed to encourage new growth and a good crop of apricots.
+Prune apricot trees annually to remove any dead or diseased wood and to shape the tree.
+Apricots produce fruit on 1 to 3-year-old wood, so annual pruning is needed to encourage new growth and a good crop of apricots.
 Take note of any older wood that will no longer bear fruit and remove it to make room for new growth.

 Apricot trees should be pruned annually in late winter or early spring before new growth begins.
 Ideally, prune just prior to the new growth starting in the spring to minimize disease.
 Those in climates with wet springs can wait until early summer to prune.

 Make pruning cuts with clean equipment.
-Cut at a 90-degree angle to each branch to minimize the cut surface area.
+Cut each branch at a 90-degree angle to minimize the cut surface area.